 Remote institutes are encouraged to present the Zoom feed through their projector or screen as in a typical seminar.
 They can also connect a webcam and microphone for their audience to ask questions.
 It is also possible to connect individually with any computer.
 Our Zoom Pro account can currently host up to 500 individual participants.

 Below we include some guidelines and tips for presenters, hosts, and audiences.
-We are still learning how to adjust the format for larger audiences, so these may change with time.
+Please feel free to share any suggestions.

 For presenters